CUBRID/cubrid-manual/en/security.rst

 By default, the key file is created with the name of **<database-name>_keys** at the location where the data volume is created when creating a database using **cubrid createdb** utility.
 Without additional configuration for the key file, this key file is automatically used.
 The location of the key file te be used can be changed by a system parameter.
 For more information, see :ref:`disk-parameters`.

 The key file can contain several master keys (up to 128).
 A master key among those keys is set on the database to encrypt the database, data keys technically.
 One master key is created and set by default when the key file is created, and DBA can add, delete, change, and search keys using the TDE utility (:ref:`TDE utility<tde-utility>`).
 When deleting a key, the key to delete must exist in the key file, and the key set on the database currently cannot be removed.
-When changing a key to set to encrypt database, both the previously key set on the database and the key to be set must exist in the key file.
+When changing a key to set to encrypt a database, both the previously key set on the database and the key to be set must exist in the key file.
 Through key inquiry, you can check the number of keys and creation time of them, and you can check the current key set on the database and setting time.

 .. code-block:: bash